New Jersey Expungement Lawyer | Katherine O'Brien

-New Jersey expungement lawyer Katherine O’Brien is passionate about helping people remove their criminal records and offering them a fresh start.
+New Jersey expungement specialist Katherine O’Brien is passionate about helping people remove their criminal records and offering them a fresh start.
 She has seen past criminal convictions prevent people from being able to get out of poverty and/or advance in their careers so that they can better support their loved ones.
 She recognizes that, for many, their arrests and/or convictions happened decades ago and no longer reflect who they are as a person and that the vast majority of these individuals are honest, hardworking people who deserve to put their criminal records in the past.
 Thus, Katherine started Katherine O’Brien Law to help people remove their criminal records, thereby offering them new opportunities and, for some, the chance to pursue their dreams.

 Katherine has been practicing expungement law for her entire career.
 She has handled hundreds of complex criminal record expungements.
 She has also assisted in the drafting of briefs on expungement issues before the New Jersey Supreme Court.